rossleavitt/stock_analysis/README.md

 **Scrape_finra:** scrapes Morningstar's Finra site so that I can have access to the bond yields of a particular bond offering from a company of interest.
 It will keep scraping until it reaches a certain predetermined date, giving the user time-series data of bond yields.
 Returns bond yield information in an Excel spreadsheet.

 **Price_change:** uses an API (documentation [here](https://aroussi.com/post/python-yahoo-finance)) which returns time-series data of a stock's market price at close.
 Enters data into Google Sheets.

-3 of the 4 programs above utilizes the Google Sheets API.
-A tutorial on how to set up the Google Sheets API in Python can be found [here](https://www.youtube.com/watch?v=cnPlKLEGR7E&t=3s&ab_channel=TechWithTim).